 Problem #2: You don’t have enough money to pay your vendors

-Get your financing before bidding
+2. Get your financing before bidding

 Option #1: The Small Business Administration

-Larger businesses should consider CAPLines which are a special type of 7(a) loan.
-CAPlines can go up to 5 million dollars and can be structured in many ways.
+Larger businesses should consider CAPLines, which are a special type of 7(a) loan.
+CAPlines can range up to five million dollars and can be structured in many ways.

-Option #2: Purchase order financing
+Option #4: Purchase order financing

-Option #4: Inventory financing
+Option #5: Supplier financing

 Get more information